Top

 Successfully Fighting for the Best Interests of Children

-Legal custody: Legal custody refers to the right of a parent or guardian to make decisions regarding a child's upbringing, such as education, healthcare, welfare, and religious practices.
-This can also be joint or sole legal custody.
+• Legal custody: Legal custody refers to the right of a parent or guardian to make decisions regarding a child's upbringing, such as education, healthcare, welfare, and religious practices.

-In addition to the three types of custody, there are also different types of visitation rights that can be established.
-Visitation rights allow the non-custodial parent to spend time with the child.
-Visitation rights can be established through a court order or through an agreement between the parents.
+In addition to the three types of custody, a judge can establish different visitation rights through a court order or an agreement between the parents.

-How is Child Custody Determined in Jacksonville, Florida?
+Factors Influencing Child Custody Decisions in Jacksonville, FL

 • Who is the primary caretaker of the child and his / her activities